Securitate: Directorate for Counterespionage

 The Directorate for Counterespionage conducted surveillance against foreigners—Soviet nationals in particular—to monitor or impede their contacts with Romanians.
 It enforced a variety of restrictions preventing foreigners from residing with ordinary citizens, keeping them from gaining access to foreign embassy compounds and requesting asylum, and requiring them to report any contact with foreigners to the Securitate within twenty-four hours.
 Directorate IV was responsible for similar counterespionage functions within the armed forces, and its primary mission was identifying and neutralizing Soviet penetrations.

 Directorate for Foreign Intelligence

 The Directorate for Foreign Intelligence conducted Romania's espionage operations in other countries, such as those of Western Europe.
 Among those operations sanctioned by the Communist government were industrial espionage to obtain nuclear technology, and plots to assassinate dissidents, such as Matei Pavel Haiducu was tasked with, though he informed French authorities, faking the assassinations before defecting to France.

 Directorate for Penitentiaries

 The Directorate for Penitentiaries operated Romania's prisons, which were notorious for their horrendous conditions.
 Prisoners were routinely beaten, denied medical attention, had their mail taken away from them, and sometimes even administered lethal doses of poison.
 Some of the harshest prisons were those at Aiud, Gherla, Pitești, Râmnicu Sarat, and Sighet, as well as the forced labor camps along the Danube–Black Sea Canal and at Periprava.
+From 1948 to 1955, the penitentiaries operated by this Directorate were grouped into 4 categories: